TiagoAzevedoUpSkill/TiagoAzevedoUpSkill/README.md

-👋 Hi, I’m Tiago Azevedo, currently working as a Junior Software Engineer @ Minsait!
+👋 Hi, I’m Tiago Azevedo, currently working as a Junior Systems Engineer @ Minsait!
 Thank you for visiting my Github!

-🌱 I’m currently working with Automation Testing, with technologies such as Selenium, Java and Cucumber.
+🌱 I’m currently working with Automation Regression Testing, with technologies such as Selenium, Java, Serenity, Cucumber.

 💞️ I’m looking to collaborate on projects that are ambitious and exciting, in order to learn even more!